ZachGreenhawt/Line-Learner/README.md

 ## Why This Project

 As a theatre student, I wanted a tool that focuses on the hardest part of memorization: hearing the cue and responding with the correct line.
 The project grew from a simple rehearsal utility into a larger system for parsing real scripts, handling messy PDFs and OCR output, and preserving uncertain text conservatively instead of guessing incorrectly.

+## Disclosure

+Some deployment and web-integration code connecting the Vercel frontend to the Railway backend was implemented with help from an AI coding assistant, under my direction and review.
+The parser code, design system, UI/UX decisions, and final review are my own.
+I’m noting this for transparency.